-The introduction of BrewerBUILD™ Material offers an industry wide multifunctional solution addressing the challenges associated with redistribution layer (RDL)-first/Chip-last packaging in wafer- or panel-level processes.
+The introduction of BrewerBUILD™ Material Series offers an industry wide multifunctional solution addressing the challenges associated with redistribution layer (RDL)-first/Chip-last packaging in wafer- or panel-level processes.

-BrewerBUILD™ Material solutions offer improvements for the RDL-first build-up process increasing both throughput and device yield, contributing to an overall lower cost of ownership.
-BrewerBUILD™ Material’s mechanical and thermal properties, including in-process thermal stability, are designed to withstand the creation of multiple RDL layer structures.
+BrewerBUILD™ Material Series solutions offer improvements for the RDL-first build-up process increasing both throughput and device yield, contributing to an overall lower cost of ownership.
+BrewerBUILD™ Material Series' mechanical and thermal properties, including in-process thermal stability, are designed to withstand the creation of multiple RDL layer structures.
 Once the device is created and the known-good-dies (KGDs) are attached and overmolded, the build-up layer is debonded utilizing an excimer or solid-state laser at various wavelengths including 308 nm, 355 nm, and beyond.

 Why use RDL-first?